-As of writing this Coinbase has opened up a 4% APR on USDC coin, so if all of this seems too daunting that’s the easy-mode!
+As of writing this Coinbase has opened up a 4% APR on USDC coin, so if all of this seems too daunting that’s the easy mode!
 Still over 10X what you would be getting in any other “high-yield” account.
 USDC coin is the safest stable coin as it’s fully collateralized.
 They will lend it out and guarantee your principle (not FDIC insured tho).

 Now I get that after reading about this the concept of wallets and security may seem daunting — however in my experience learning this is well worth it.
-We’re talking about asymmetric returns here, that yes has included me taking some risk.
+We’re talking about asymmetric returns here, which yes has included me taking some risk.

-Over the last 12 months in DeFi I’ve seen a lot already and have made all the n00b mistakes.
+Over the last 12 months in DeFi, I’ve seen a lot already and have made all the n00b mistakes.
 For anyone interested in learning more I’ll be writing more on:

 - What I’m buying and holding